invokererror/cs551-system-programming-pipesort/README.md

 ## Questions
 - why does my program work without my knowledge that there are Unicode characters present in the test file `test_files/large`?
 I used `fgetc` to read a `char` from `stdin` in parser process.
+- utilizing `pv(1)`, I observed that throughput greatly increased with `-n 8`, i.e. number of sorter processes is 8.
+I guess the reason is that this is the point where my OS utilizes multicore and finally the effect of parallelism shows up.
+This leads me to the idea that this can implement parallel sort, which Java has API for in `java.util.Arrays.parallelSort` vs `java.util.Arrays.sort`.